success4lyf/Data-Collection-Pipeline/README.md

 2. https://www.boohoo.com
 3. https://www.prettylittlething.com

-After discusing this sites with my peers, i have decided to base my data collection project on boohoo.com website.
+I have decided to base this data collection project on boohoo.com website.
 The products on this website displays all the useful information that when collected could be used to provide business value.

 ## Step 2: Scraping